SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Appendix

 In addition to geometry-based metrics, we also report \textbf{Symbolic Accuracy} to provide a complementary view of equation discovery performance.
-We adopt the evaluation methodology introduced in \citep{llmsrbench}, which leverages GPT-4o as an automated evaluator to assess the mathematical equivalence between predicted and ground-truth hypotheses.
+We adopt the evaluation methodology introduced in \citep{llmsrbench}, which leverages GPT-4o as an automated evaluator to assess the mathematical equivalence between the predicted and ground-truth hypotheses.
 Traditional exact-match metrics (e.g., recovery rate, tree edit distance) are insufficient in our setting, as many surface equations admit multiple algebraically equivalent representations.
 The LLM-based evaluator provides a more flexible and semantically meaningful assessment of symbolic equivalence, operating in diverse formats (strings, trees, and executable forms).

 We follow the same preprocessing pipeline as \citep{llmsrbench}, including normalization of constants and removal of auxiliary information, and rely on GPT-4o's judgement of equivalence.
-This ensures comparability with prior symbolic regression benchmarks while complementing our primary focus on geometric fidelity.

-As shown in Figure~\ref{fig:symbolic_accuracy_prompt}, the symbolic assessment provides a complementary view of equation discovery performance.
+This ensures comparability with prior symbolic regression benchmarks, while complementing our primary focus on geometric fidelity.
+As shown in Figure~\ref{fig:symbolic_accuracy_prompt}, the symbolic evaluation provides a complementary view of the performance of the discovery of equations.